FOURTH

 and of those states

 far beyond spirit existence, in the realm we name angelic.
-Those differences
+Those

 also in spiritual conditions you know are ultimately all to be solved,